Ideas

 Pick your attire.

-Come dressed in your wedding best!
-The good news -- city hall weddings are "in" and that means white dresses and suits are in full stock at your local mall or department store.
+Come dressed best for your wedding ceremony!
+The good news is -- city hall weddings are "in" and that means traditional wedding outfits such as white dresses and suits are in full stock at your local mall or department store.
 If you plan on wearing something you already have, consider purchasing a special necklace, belt, or pair of shoes to commemorate the day!

 4.